-The Positive Impact on Student Learning Project focuses on eight teaching processes identified by research and best practice as fundamental to improving student learning (http://edtech.wku.edw/rubric).
+The Positive Impact on Student Learning Project focuses on eight teaching processes identified by research and best practice as fundamental to improving student learning (http://edtech.wku.edu/rubric).
 Each teaching process is outlined with guidelines for completing the task and corresponds to the rubric that defines various levels of performance on the standard.
 The Standards and Rubrics will be used to evaluate your project.
 The guidelines help you document the extent to which you have met each standard through your required comprehensive unit.
-Before you teach the unit, you will describe contextual factors, identify learning goals based on state content standards, create an assessment plan designed to measure student metacognitive and academic performance before (pre-assessment), during (formative assessment) and after (post-assessment) the unit, and plan for your instruction.
+Before you teach the unit, you will describe contextual factors, such as school goals, students' linguistic and cultural backgrounds, students' special needs, etc., identify learning goals or targets based on state content standards, create an assessment plan designed to measure student metacognitive and academic performance before (pre-assessment), during (formative assessment) and after (post-assessment) the unit, and plan for your instruction.
 After you teach the unit, you will analyze student learning and then reflect upon and evaluate your teaching as related to student learning.